diiegopaiivam/hexapdf/benchmark/line_wrapping/README.md

   Two different ways of general layouting are benchmarked:

   L
-  : This version uses the low-level layouting facility [HexaPDF::Layout::TextLayouter] and processes
+  : This version uses the low-level layouting facility [HexaPDF::Layout::TextLayouter].
-    the whole file at once.

   C
-  : This version uses the high-level [HexaPDF::Composer] to construct the document and processes
+  : This version uses the high-level [HexaPDF::Composer] to construct the document.
-    chunks of 1000 lines at once to reduce peak memory usage.

 **Prawn**

 : Homepage: <https://prawnpdf.org>\\
   Language: Ruby\\
-  Version: 2.5.0
+  Version: 2.4.0

   Prawn is much faster and uses much less memory if the input is provided line by line.
 However, it still works if the whole input is provided at once.